Explore Uzbekistan's Silk Road Heritage

 Explore Shakhrisabz, Timur's birthplace, and the breathtaking Zarafshan Mountains.

-• Visit landmarks like the Ak-Saray Palace and Kok Gumbaz Mosque.
+• 🏛️ Visit Ak-Saray Palace and Kok Gumbaz Mosque

 End your journey in Khiva, a UNESCO World Heritage site with stunning ancient architecture.

-• Explore Itchan Kala, the walled city, and the Juma Mosque.
+• 🏰 Explore Itchan Kala, the walled city

-• Visit the Kunya-Ark fortress and Tash Khauli Palace.
+• 🕌 Visit the Juma Mosque and Kunya-Ark fortress

 Travel Tips